microsoft/playwright/docs/src/test-configuration-js.md

   // Limit the number of workers on CI, use default locally
   workers: process.env.CI ?
 2 : undefined,

-  use: {
-    // Configure browser and context here
-  },
 };

 module.exports = config;